Osmodium/ConsoleEssentials/README.md

 * Parse arguments.
 * Verify arguments.
 * Easy extraction of parameter values.
-* Available for all major versions of .NET
+* Available for all major versions of .NET.
+* Available for some versions of .NET Core.
+	* 2.0, 2.1 and 2.2.

 > More features will be added along the way as they are needed.
+Please use the [issues](https://github.com/Osmodium/ConsoleEssentials/issues "Link") part of GitHub to submit ideas.

 ### Motivation
 Through the course of a day at my work, I often come across some small task that requires automation or to create a simple POC of something new that can be isolated completely and tested separately.
 I had several "GenericConsole" projects lying around where stuff would be bunched together, or I would have 100 small projects that had 30% redundant code in it.
 This usually was all of the parameter parsing and logging in it, and every project would be a little bit different than the one before.
 So I finally decided to create a NuGet package for it, so that when ever I would update it, ALL of my previous projects would almost instantly benefit from that update.